szaumoor/ZS_WeaponOils/README.md

 Should be compatible with everything as far as I know.
 Please offer feedback on balance and the supply of oils throughout the game if you try this.

 ## Known issues
-The noxious oil somehow seems to not offer log feedback indicating whether the poisoning was resisted or not.
+The noxious oil sometimes seems to not offer log feedback indicating whether the poisoning was resisted or not.
 I don't think it affects functionality though.

 ## Future improvements
 - Maybe extra oils like "blessed water oil" (yes, I know that makes no sense), "drow poisonous oil", etc.